publiccodenet/about/activities/member-relations/member-onboarding-support.md

 * product packaging of codebases - understanding how to better market and promote codebases
 * support of codebases - understanding how to improve collaboration with the market

 Please note that as an association, we allocate our resources across members.
-Our support for you is subject to availability.
+Our support for members is subject to availability.

 ## Member onboarding template